D01-DayOne/dev-wallet/README.md

 ## Known Issues

-Ribbit uses the `window.ethereum` interface, which means it has some known conflicts with other wallets which also rely on `window.ethereum`.
+DW: DevWallet uses the `window.ethereum` interface, which means it has some known conflicts with other wallets which also rely on `window.ethereum`.
 Once Dapps start to integrate [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) to handle multiple injected wallets, this should not be a problem anymore.

-For best results it is recommended to run Ribbit in its own Chrome profile, without any other conflicting browser wallets installed.
+For best results it is recommended to run DW: DevWallet in its own Chrome profile, without any other conflicting browser wallets installed.

 Helpful note: A fresh Chrome profile gets instantiated when running the dev script: `bun run dev`.